 The Financial Sector (Climate-related Disclosures and Other Matters) Amendment Act 2021 amended the Financial Markets Conduct Act 2013 with effect from 27 October 2022.
-The amendments will require the Banking Group to produce Climate Related Disclosures (CRD) from the year ending 30 September 2024, in accordance with CRD reporting standards to be issued by the External Reporting Board.
-The Banking Group is actively preparing to produce CRD in accordance with this timetable.
+Should the proposed new ultimate holding company outlined in Note 29 to the financial statements proceed, the amendments will require ANZ New Zealand to produce Climate Related Disclosures (CRD) from the year ending 30 September 2024, in accordance with CRD reporting standards to be issued by the External Reporting Board.
+ANZ New Zealand is actively preparing to produce CRD in accordance with this timetable.